itsyasirkhandev/itsyasirkhandev/README.md

 ### Hey there! <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/>

-I'm **Yasir Khan**, a full-stack developer & AI engineer.

-I fix broken AI-generated MVPs and build RAG chatbots that actually work.
+I'm **Yasir Khan**, a full-stack developer & AI engineer based on fixing broken AI MVPs and building RAG systems.

-If an idea pops into my head, chances are I'll build it and ship it.
+If an idea pops into my head, I'll build it and ship it.
+I've built 10+ public repos and I'm always working on something new.

-My main tech stack is React, Next.js, SvelteKit, TypeScript, Tailwind, Firebase, Supabase, and Cloudflare.
-I love working with LangChain and Google Gemini for AI stuff.

-I've got a bunch of pinned projects, but my favorite right now is [youtube-rag](https://github.com/itsyasirkhandev/youtube-rag) – extract YouTube captions, generate embeddings, and chat with videos using RAG & Cloudflare Workers.
+Right now, my favorite project is [youtube-rag](https://github.com/itsyasirkhandev/youtube-rag) – it lets you extract YouTube captions, generate embeddings, and have actual conversations about video content using RAG & Cloudflare Workers.
+Pretty cool stuff.

-I've shipped over 100 public repos, but privately.. it's probably more than 200 at this point.

-#### What I do:
+#### What I actually do:

-* 🔧 Rescue Cursor / Lovable / Bolt codebases that are falling apart
+* 🔧 Rescue broken Cursor / Lovable / Bolt codebases and fix the mess
-* 🤖 Build AI support & FAQ chatbots that use your actual data
+* 🤖 Build AI support & FAQ chatbots that actually understand your docs
-* ⚙️ Ship full-stack web apps that don't break in production
+* ⚙️ Ship full-stack web apps that scale and don't crumble under pressure
-* 🌱 Build multi-tenant RAG systems and AI-augmented tools
+* 🌱 Build RAG systems and multi-tenant AI tools that work

 #### Tech Stack: